dashengge/pet-biometrics/README.md

 bash predict.sh
 ```

 It will generate submit.csv in the root dir, which is the final ensemble result.
+The test process takes approximately 20mins.

 ## Training